 Panoply and Your Database as Data Source

-Regardless of which database is right for you, Panoply with its cloud based data warehouse architecture provides a seamless end-to-end platform for your data management and analytics needs.
-As a smart data warehouse in the cloud, Panoply provides Infrastructure-as-a-Service (IaaS), eliminating the cost and burden of data architecture, maintenance, and optimization, and allowing your team to focus on turning data into insights in as little time as possible.
+Regardless of which database is right for you, Panoply's cloud based data warehouse architecture provides a seamless end-to-end platform for your data management and analytics needs.
+Panoply provides Infrastructure-as-a-Service (IaaS), eliminating the cost and burden of managing your own data infrastructure, freeing up your team to focus on turning data into insights in as little time as possible.